 When a state or federal prosecutor takes on a drug trafficking case, they must prove beyond a reasonable doubt that you are guilty.
 Meeting the burden can be difficult.
 The prosecutor must show that you had the substance for more than just personal use (that would be the lesser-considered offense of drug possession).

-Although the prosecutor might have evidence suggesting that you had a controlled substance and planned on trafficking it, that does not mean you're guilty of the offense.
+Although the prosecutor might have evidence suggesting you had a controlled substance and planned on trafficking it, that does not mean you're guilty of the offense.
 Remember that you are innocent until proven guilty, and you have the right to defend your innocence.
 Other explanations for the items you had on you may exist, and it's crucial to have an attorney on your side who can help present the facts of your case.

 How Long Can I Go to Jail for Drug Trafficking?